Ghatwals and Mulraiyats

-Ghatwali was a feudal tenure/jagir for quasi-military services, they found in West Bengal, Jharkhand & Bihar states of India.
+Ghatwali was a feudal tenure/jagir for quasi-military services, they found in West Bengal, Jharkhand, and Bihar states of India.
 The ruling chiefs of these jagir were known as Ghatwals.
 They were responsible for maintaining safety, security, and law enforcement in their estate using a force of archers and Berkandazes.

 History

 Birbhum Ghatwali Estates

 The Deoghar subdivision consisted of 53 Ghatwalis among which the largest were Rohini, Pathrol, Baman-ganwa, Kukraha, Garsara, Teor and Burhe.

 The Deoghar ghatwali were formed under the Birbhum Raj in the 18th century to defend against the invasion of Marathas and neighbouring rulers.

 Kharagpur Ghatwali Estates

 Kharna estate was another prominent ghatwali in Kharagpur Raj.

 Kharagdiha Ghatwali Estates

 Kharagdiha estate was founded in 15th century when the then Maharaja was able to influence and impress the ghatwals of Kharagdiha Gadis.
 The Hazaribagh Gazetteer describes this kingdom 600 miles long which spread from Hazaribagh to Gaya.
 The Kharagdiha gadis were semi-independent chiefdoms.
 All that the ruler of the Gadi had to do on succession was to acknowledge the supremacy of the Kharagdiha Maharaja.

 The Kharagdiha gadis were earlier on ghatwali tenure, but when Captain Cammec found these Malik of the gadis prominent in their country, these gadis were settled with their Thakurs/ Tikaits slowly after 1793.
 The ghatwals of Kharagdiha given brevet rank became the Zamindars and Rulers of their respective estates.
-Koderma, Gadi Palganj, Mahal Ledo, Ghoranji, Serampour, and Gadi Sirsia were notable gadis.
+Koderma, Palganj, Ledo, Ghoranji, Serampour, and Srerampur were notable gadis.

 During the British Raj, Kharagdiha became a part of Jungle Terry.
 The Gadis of Kharagdiha were permanently settled and they became Zamindari estates.
 The rulers of Kharagdiha were separately settled the zamindari estate of Raj Dhanwar in 1809.
 There were a total of 84 divisions of Kharagdiha called gadis, but 33 of these were transferred to other perganas.
 There were only 51 of these left which paid their rent through 36 toujis, and all of the gadidars/ ghatwals received mokarari Pattas from the Collector at different times.
 And in 1809 the remainder of Kharagdiha Pargana consisting of 54 villages was settled permanently with Girwar Narayan Deo on a revenue of Rs 5,226-12-10.
 This completed the settlement of Kharagdiha by creating 50 mukarrari gadis/ mahals and one permanently settled estate.